Performing Arts

 ABOUT THE THEATRE

-In 1992, two women had a passion to see Cambria develop a community center for the arts.
-Nancy Green and Judith Jessness formed the Allied Arts Theatre Group to produce one-act plays, sketch shows and reviews.
-They began their endeavors in the old 1881 Santa Rosa Schoolhouse and continued there until 2006.
+In 1992, two women with a passion for the arts—Nancy Green and Judith Jessness—founded the Allied Arts Theatre Group to bring live performance to Cambria.
+They began with one-act plays, sketch shows, and revues in the historic 1881 Santa Rosa Schoolhouse, where performances continued until 2006.

 THE THEATRE COMMITTEE